lacchain/LACPass-LACChain-Component/README.md

 * IssuerDid: Issuer DID, this is the decentralized identifier you created in the section Running Setup/Onboard steps in step 6 and that is available in the lacchain-setup-helper/did.txt file
 * receiverDid: This is the Receiver DID (the patient/individual receiving the certificate) will share with you to receive the issued credential in their wallet.
 Patients/individuals can easily get their unique identifier (DID) after setting up the wallet available at https://lacpass-openprotest-wallet.lacchain.net/

+NOTE: A full example with the required payload is available at https://github.com/lacchain/LACPass-client/blob/master/docs/Credential-Sending.md

+### LACPass Verifier

+LACPass Verifier is the last component used to verify DDCC-compliant health certificates.
+This component is made up of two subcomponents:

+1. LACPass-front-verifier: This is a full front-end component that needs to be connected to LACPass-trusted-List to check the validity of health certificates.
+The repository is available at https://github.com/lacchain/LACPass-front-verifier
+2. LACPass-trusted-list: This is the backend API component which cryptographically verifies certificate issuers and decodes data returning it alongside the certificate health validity.
+Access to this repository is available at https://github.com/lacchain/LACPass-trusted-list

+NOTE: A fully runnning instance of LACPass Verifier can be found at https://lacpass.lacchain.net/